RS-212/Plasmid/README.md

 ### Hardware
 #### Microcontroller
 This Project uses Rev.2 of the YellowByte YB-ESP32-S3-AMP Development Board.
 For further reference see [here](https://github.com/yellobyte/YB-ESP32-S3-AMP).
-This board was chosen, because of the builtin SD card reader and easy debugging using a speaker connected to the audio terminal.
+This board was chosen, because of the builtin SD card reader.
+Maybe in the future the I2S amp on the board will be used add some sound effects to the interface.
 #### User Interface
 The current goal is to make the Interrupter a standalone device, usable without the need for a Smartphone or Laptop.
 Status will be displayed on a matrix LCD screen and the device will be controlled using a set of buttons/rotary encoders.
 #### Peripherals